Kourva/EyeZ/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; ▣ Can't use verify links from mailbox (only OTP or messages for now) <br>
 &nbsp;&nbsp;&nbsp;&nbsp; ▣ App dark Theme is already cool but it can be better i think <br>
-&nbsp;&nbsp;&nbsp;&nbsp; ▣ ~~App may crash due to slow internet connection (request timeout will fix it)~~
+&nbsp;&nbsp;&nbsp;&nbsp; ▣ ~~App may crash due to slow internet connection (request timeout will fix it)~~ &nbsp;&nbsp;&nbsp;&nbsp; ▣ Since there is no multiprocesing fetures, only one job can be done at the same time

 ### ▍Idea?
 So this app works online with public APIs. if you have any idea to add let me know in [Issues](https://github.com/Kourva/EyeZ/issues).